ebonnecab/spd-take-home/README.md

-# Exploratory Data Analysis on Seatte Crime Dataset
+# Exploratory Data Analysis on Seattle Crime Dataset
 The purpose of this project is to increase my understanding of data analysis by exploring the Seattle crime dataset found [here](https://data.seattle.gov/Public-Safety/Crime-Data/4fs7-3vj5).

 ## Technologies Used